Proficiency tests are offered as a means of placement for a variety of college courses.

 Purpose and Eligibility

-Note: Requires a full review of a student’s record by a Testing Services staff member to confirm eligibility.
+Note: Proficiency test eligibility confirmation requires a full review of a student’s record by the Testing Services staff.

 Scheduling and Fees